Ashwin7mak/qbui/BASIC_INSTALL.md

 * `cd` to the \<project root\>qbui/ui directory.

+* Open .npmrc and comment out the line in it so we bypass the cache and go straight to the public registry

 * run 'npm install' to install node modules

+* Revert your .npmrc file so you don't accidentally check it in (since we need to use the cache in CI)

 * To launch the node web server (express) and it will update server as you make edits run